 The Board is the sole body empowered to act for the QTNCA in all policy matters.

-Officers of the Board shall be elected at the Annual General Meeting in accordance with article 10.
+Officers of the Board shall be elected at the Annual General Meeting in accordance with section 10.
 The Executive of the QTNCA shall be chosen by the members of the Board during the first Board meeting following the Annual General Meeting.

-If a Board office becomes vacant mid term, the Board may appoint a willing QTNCA member to serve until the next Annual General Meeting.
+If a Board office becomes vacant mid term, the Board must soliticsolicit nominations from the membership and may appoint a willing QTNCA member who has put forward their name and an expression of interest to serve until the next Annual General Meeting.
+Vacant positions must be filled by way of resolution at a Meeting of the Board in accordance with section 9.0.

 Sub-Committees may be formed, as required from time to time, at the discretion of the Board.
 Committee chairs will normally be members of the Board but could also be other members.

-The Board may appoint members at large to chair committees, head projects, or represent segments of the community, e.g. streets or buildings.
+The Board may appoint a member to chair committees, head projects, or represent segments of the community, e.g. streets or buildings.

 Attempts will be made to solicit new Board members from the community in order to provide wide representation and offer new residents the opportunity to serve in accordance with article 10.3.